Mijingo/docs/en/templating/tags/cache.md

 - `year`(`s`)
 - `week`(`s`)

-Tip: If this parameter is omitted, your [cacheDuration](config-settings#cacheDuration) config setting will be used to define the default duration.
+Tip: If you omit this parameter, Craft will use your [cacheDuration](config-settings.md#cacheDuration) config setting to define the default duration.

 ### `until`